 What Does Tree Removal Entail?

 Residential and commercial tree removal is often a bigger task than many property owners realize, especially if the tree is big, old, infected, or dead.
-There are many reasons you may want to remove a tree, from building an additional dwelling unit to getting rid of a dying tree that’s putting your safety at risk.
+There are many reasons you may want to remove a tree as opposed to just trimming the tree, from building an additional dwelling unit to getting rid of a dying tree that’s putting your safety at risk.
 Sometimes tree removal is an emergency situation, like when a tree is severely damaged during a storm and threatening to fall on your home.
 Regardless of the circumstances, removing a tree of any size isn’t necessarily easy or simple.

 The exact cost to remove a tree will depend on several factors such as the condition, location, height, and diameter of the tree.
 The bigger the tree, the costlier it will be to remove—and bear in mind that removing the stump is not included in the typical tree removal fees.
 Almost every tree removal service in the country considers stump removal a separate service, so make sure you specify if you’d also like the stump removed.